rtrader58/AZ-800T00-Administering-Windows-Server-Hybrid-Core-Infrastructure/Module 05 Errata.md

 Task 4: Manage Virtual Machines using Windows Admin Center <br>
 Steps 1 - 3: The WAC is already installed on SEA-ADM1 you can skip to step 4 <br>

+When you select the Virtual Machine blade in the WAC you may see a prompt that states there is an update for that blade.
+Follow the prompts to update the Virtual Machine blade <br>